 Autowire DSL

-For a given class ClassA with following dependencies:
+For a given class ClassA with dependencies:

-class ClassA(val b : ClassB, val c : ClassC)
+class ClassA(val b: ClassB, val c: ClassC)

 class ClassB()